 Except of the young ones.
 I found out quickly they really didn’t like having their picture taken….

-Despite the disappointment of the snow monkeys, we still enjoyed our stop over thanks to the lovely and very traditional Ryokan we were staying in – Yudanaka Seifuso.
+Despite the disappointment, we still managed to enjoy our stopover thanks to the lovely and very traditional Ryokan we were staying in – Yudanaka Seifuso .

-I quite like to finish my trips with a bit of luxury so had booked the Odaiba Hilton Hotel which sat in Tokyo’s newly built up bay area.
+I quite like to finish my trips with a bit of luxury so had booked the Tokyo Hilton Odaiba which sat in Tokyo’s newly built up bay area.
 It was a fun ride getting there on a nifty driverless train.

 We spent all afternoon relaxing here and then after dinner went straight back again so that we could see the view again at night.

-For our final day we went to DisneySea and after 2 weeks of busy sightseeing it was the perfect way to end the holiday.
-We had so much fun walking around the park taking in the huge sets, riding the most high tech rides I have ever been on and enjoying the evening light show.
+For our final day, we went to DisneySea and after 2 weeks of busy sightseeing it was the perfect way to end the holiday.
+We had so much fun walking around the park taking in the huge sets, riding the high tech rides and enjoying the evening light show.